MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/copilot-syntex.md

   ![Screenshot of the Copilot panel showing the Send feedback option.](../media/content-understanding/copilot-send-feedback.png)

-This feedback will be used to help us improve your experience in Syntex File Q&A for Copilot.
+This feedback is used to help us improve your experience in Syntex File Q&A for Copilot.